 Improves cognitive function

-Ginseng may improve thinking processes and cognitive abilities which are neural activities that slow down as we get old.
-Additionally, ginseng’s antioxidants avert the onset of dementia, Alzheimer’s disease, and other cognitive disorders.
+Ginseng may improve cerebral processes and cognitive function which are neural activities that slow down as we get old.
+Additionally, its antioxidants avert the onset of dementia, Alzheimer’s disease, and other cognitive disorders.

-The ginsenosides found in ginseng may have potent antioxidant and anti-inflammatory properties which can reduce nerve inflammation and improve motor function recovery after a spinal cord injury.
+The ginsenosides found in this amazing root may have potent antioxidant and anti-inflammatory properties which can reduce nerve inflammation and improve motor function recovery after a spinal cord injury.

 Could improve erectile dysfunction

 Research has shown that ginseng has compounds that fight against oxidative stress in blood vessels and tissues in male genitalia, thus helping to restore normal function.
 Moreover, it could also enhance testosterone hormone secretion in men.

 It has been shown to help fight fatigue and promote energy by lowering oxidative damage and increasing energy production in cells, thus it could help stimulate physical and mental activity in people who feel tired and weak.

 Although more clinical studies and standardisation of ginseng root are needed to consider it as a possible complementary therapy for diabetes, the glucoregulatory properties found in ginseng could be beneficial in the control of blood glucose, in people both with and without diabetes.